What Will it Take to Avoid the 3-Year Mandatory Minimum Sentence in a Pimping and Pandering Case?

 Retain an Experienced Sex Crime Lawyer

-So, if you or a loved one is charged with pimping and pandering, the best way to avoid that 3-year mandatory minimum, obviously, is to hire an attorney who has great experience.
+So, if you or a loved one is charged with pimping and pandering, the best way to avoid that 3-year mandatory minimum is to hire an attorney with experience.

-Also, you want to obviously take yourself out of the stereo-typical pimp who beats the women, takes all their money and is vicious and cruel and rude to the women.
-Those are the individuals who the prosecutors are going to try to seek state prison again.
+Also, you want to take yourself out of the stereotypical pimp who beats the women, takes all their money, and is vicious and cruel, and rude to the women.
+Those are the individuals who the prosecutors will try to seek state prison again.

 So, if we can take you or your loved one out of that gamut, then we put ourselves in a much better position to avoid the 3-year mandatory prison sentence and try to get a probationary sentence.

-A lot of these Romeo pimps who are not beating the women and who are not taking all of the money, think that it's not pimping and pandering even though it fits under the definition of pimping and pandering.
+Many of these Romeo pimps who are not beating the women and not taking all of the money think that it's not pimping and pandering even though it fits under the definition of pimping and pandering.

-If you're getting any kind of money from a women related to sexual activity and you're helping them in any way, they're going to be able to jam you under the pimping and pandering.
+If you're getting any money from a woman related to sexual activity and you're helping them in any way, they're going to be able to jam you under the pimping and pandering.

 Present Mitigation Package to Prosecutor